ardavanghaffari/confident-spring/6-spring-boot/README.md

 ## Spring Boot's autoconfiguration

-If you specify properties like `spring.datasource.xxx` in your application.properties, then Spring Boot will actually create a DataSource @Bean for you, even if you don't see it.
+If you specify properties like `spring.datasource.xxx` in your _application.properties_, then Spring Boot will actually create a DataSource @Bean for you, even if you don't see it.
 In the same way, it will also create a JdbcTemplate, so that you can inject it into any class you want.
-It will also automatically look for and run that schema.sql script.
+It will also automatically look for and run that `schema.sql` script.
 It will automatically enable TransactionManagement features, so that `@Transactional` works out of the box.
 This leads to the conclusion that with Spring Boot you define a ton of beans through specifying properties, instead of writing Java classes.
 And that Spring Boot, with these properties, creates a ton of @beans and